icebreakerone/open-energy-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.rst

 All data |APIs| **MUST** include a version number in the path of each data endpoint.
 This version SHOULD use semantic versioning to differentiate between breaking and backwards compatible changes.
-This **MUST** be documented within the Open|API| transport section of the metadata file.
+This **MUST** be documented within the OpenAPI transport section of the metadata file.

 Problem Resolution (Data Providers)
 -----------------------------------